 In 1931, the King family decided to redecorate Rockledge.
 All of Maher’s furnishings and fittings were moved from the home and stored in the barn.
 The couple decided on modern Art Deco décor and furnishings to update the estate.
 Maher’s harmonious, earthy design gave way to zebra-covered sofas, brightly colored vases, mirrored bathrooms, and chromium fireplaces.

 After E.L.
 King Sr.’s death in 1949, Grace moved to Hawaii and spent little time at Rockledge.
 Their daughter lived primarily at Kingswere, an estate just south of Rockledge that King built for her as a wedding gift.
 E.L.
-King Jr. stayed at Rockledge off an on, mostly in the summer.
+King, Jr. stayed at Rockledge off an on–mostly in the summer.
 The house quickly became neglected.
-Parties were often held at the estate, but they were rarely cleaned up after.
-One winter, the heating fuel ran out and the pipes burst – water flooded the home and froze.
-The mess wasn’t discovered for weeks and no one fixed the damage.
-King Jr. was slowly allowing the home fall into disrepair.
+Parties were often held at the estate and were rarely cleaned up after.
+One winter, the heating fuel ran out and the pipes burst causing water to flood the home and freeze.
+The mess wasn’t discovered for weeks and damage was not repaired.
+King, Jr. was slowly allowing the home fall into disrepair.

 Before the home was razed, King Jr. sold the original Maher furnishings and fixtures piecemeal at auction.
 These pieces are highly sought-after by collectors to this day.
 Some pieces are in museums across the country, but most are owned by private collectors.

 Some say the unhappy and reclusive King Jr. used the money from the sale of these items to tear down Rockledge.
 The anger he had toward his family clouded his mind to the point he wasn’t able to see how magnificent the home could have been if it had been maintained and the original furnishings and fixtures had been replaced.
 At the very least, it could have been one of the most spectacular house museums in the nation.